Vivitrol treatment for Opioid & Alcohol addiction

 Vivitrol is a once-monthly medication for opioid addiction.

-• Treatment takes from nine to twelve months.
+- The treatment process typically spans from nine to twelve months.

 How does Vivitrol (injectable Naltrexone) work?